DavidSchinazi/masque-drafts/draft-schinazi-masque-proxy.md

 ## OHTTP

-Oblivious HTTP {{?OHTTP=I-D.ietf-ohai-ohttp}} uses a cryptographic primitive
+Oblivious HTTP {{?OHTTP=RFC9458}} uses a cryptographic primitive
 {{?HPKE=RFC9180}} that is more lightweight than TLS {{?TLS=RFC8446}}, making it a great fit for decorrelating HTTP requests.
 In traditional Web browsing, the user agent will often make many requests to the same origin (e.g., to load HTML, style sheets, images, scripts) and those requests are correlatable since the origin can include identifying query parameters to join separate requests.
 In such scenarios, MASQUE is a better fit since it operates at the granularity